briannamagtoto/spark-schedule/README.md

-# Assemble Schedule
+# Spark Schedule

-This is an attendee-facing schedule of events for Assemble.
-The code is forked from the [Flagship schedule website](https://github.com/maxwofford/flagship-schedule)
+This is an attendee-facing schedule of events for Spark.
+The code is forked from the [Assemble schedule website](https://github.com/hackclub/assemble-schedule)